Urigo/angular-meteor/README.md

 ## Roadmap

-You can check out the package's roadmap and its status [here](https://trello.com/b/kSa6JNCk/angular2-tutorial).
+This package's roadmap and its status [here](https://trello.com/b/kSa6JNCk/angular2-tutorial).

 ## Contribution
 If you know how to make integration of Angular 2 and Meteor better, you are welcome!